 Leveraging Data for Safer Spaces

 There is a wealth of data that law enforcement receives every day.
 These volumes of data contain valuable information that can provide officers with actionable insights.
-Law enforcement can enhance awareness by adopting a real-time IoT visualization platform that supports alerts and a shot detection system.
+Law enforcement mapping software can enhance awareness by adopting a real-time IoT visualization platform that supports alerts and a shot detection system.
 These types of systems will help officers focus on the most important details during critical moments.
 It will also ensure that a safer community is developed, as dispatch will have a better way of monitoring for gun violence.
 Law enforcement using data driven information will see improved response times, a decrease in some types of violence, and ultimately, a safer community that sees the commitment their police department has to the city.